calliope-project/euro-calliope/templates/README.md

 > load-shedding

+Adds an option to shed load at each location.
+You can use this to model blackouts, brownouts, or controlled shedding of load as a form of demand response.

-Adds an option to shed load to each location.
-Shedding load comes with high a variable cost (see `tech-cost.yaml` parameter file) and will only be used when no other, less costly, option is available.
-Load shedding is not restricted in its total power or energy and has no fixed cost.
-If no load must be shed in your model (in cost-minimisation terms: if load shedding is economically unattractive), using this override will not change your results.
+In euro-calliope, we model load shedding not as actual reduction of demand but as an unconstrained supply of electricity.
+This supply has high variable cost (see `tech-cost.yaml` parameter file) and no fixed cost.
+Due to its high cost, it will only be used when no other, less costly, option is available.

+Calliope provides a built-in mechanism that is similiar: [`ensure-feasibility`](https://calliope.readthedocs.io/en/stable/user/building.html#allowing-for-unmet-demand).
+The benefit of using the `load-shedding` override over Calliope's built-in mechanism is that it is more targeted towards modelling shedding of electrical load and provides more flexibility -- for example in terms of the cost of shed load.

 ## Model components